 - Link to the original URL of the specific case analysis, publication, update, blog or landing page of the down loadable content you are referencing.

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 Case Summary and Outcome

+The U.S. Court of Appeals for the 11th Circuit upheld a ruling that a large granite display of the Ten Commandments in a public Alabama courthouse violated the Establishment Clause of the First Amendment.
+Judge Roy S. Moore, Chief Justice of the Alabama Supreme Court, placed a monument of the Ten Commandments in the rotunda of the Supreme Court building, which caused three lawyers to feel excluded and offended since they did not share the same religious views.
 The Court reasoned that the display (1) was not justified by the historical practice standard set out by the U.S. Supreme Court in Marsh v.
 Chambers, and (2) failed to pass the Establishment Clause violation test developed by the Supreme Court in Lemon v.
-Kurtzman, namely that the challenged practice have a valid secular purpose, not have the effect of advancing or inhibiting religion, and not foster excessive government entanglement with religion.
-In these circumstances the court ruled that the display violated the Establishment Clause of the First Amendment.
+Kurtzman, namely that the challenged practice has a valid secular purpose, does not have the effect of advancing or inhibiting religion, and does not foster excessive government entanglement with religion.

 Shortly after his appointment as Chief Justice of the Alabama Supreme Court, Judge Roy S. Moore had a two-and-a-half ton stone monument of the Ten Commandments placed in the rotunda of the Alabama Supreme Court Building.
 Before his appointment to the Alabama Supreme Court, Judge Moore had been a lower court judge, famous for his display of the Ten Commandments in his courtroom, and when questioned at trial about his motives for installing the monument, Judge Moore responded that the monument was intended to procure “the favor and guidance of Almighty God.”